webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

 When a user chooses a language, a corresponding file is located and the app language is changed.
-IDs of the language options should be the same as the locale file names. **getLang** in config restores the value of the segmented button.
+IDs of the language options should be the same as the locale file names (e.g. "es", "en"). **getLang** in config returns the current locale, which is used to restore the value of the segmented button.

 [Check out the demo >>](https://github.com/webix-hub/jet-demos/blob/master/sources/plugins-locale.js)

 ![](../images/plugin_locale.png)

-### Status Plugin
+### <span id="status">Status Plugin</span>

 This plugin is useful if you want to show the status of data loading in case it takes time, to confirm success or to show an error message.
 These are the status messages that you can see: